aimms/function-reference/elementary-computational-operations/set-related-functions/setelementadd.rst

     -  The function :aimms:func:`ElementCast` and the procedures :aimms:procedure:`SetElementRename` and :aimms:func:`StringToElement`.

-    -  The lexical conventions for set elements in :doc:`preliminaries/language-preliminaries/lexical-conventions` of the Language Reference.
+    -  The lexical conventions for set elements in :doc:`preliminaries/language-preliminaries/lexical-conventions`.